Some Loci of Rational Cubic Fourfolds: Irreducible components of C14 cap C8 and the Pfaffian locus in C14

-\begin{thm} There are five irreducible components of $\mathcal C_8\cap \mathcal C_{14}$ consisting of rational cubic hypersurfaces.
-The components are indexed by the value $P\cdot T\in\{-1, 0, 1, 2, 3\}$, where $P\subset X$ is a plane and $T$ the class of a small $OADP$ surface such that $T^2=10$ and $T\cdot h^2=4$. \end{thm} \begin{proof} Let us keep the notation of the proof of Theorem \ref{ratC14}, let $[X]\in\mathcal C_{14}\cap C_8$ and let $\mathcal T=\pi_1(\pi_2^{-1}([X]))\subset\mathcal H$ be the Hilbert scheme of (degenerations of) smooth quartic rational normal scrolls contained in $X$.
-Since a general cubic hypersurface in $\mathcal C_{14}$ contains a two dimensional family of smooth quartic rational normal scroll, we deduce that $\dim(\mathcal T)\geq 2$ by semicontinuity.
-Each element of $\mathcal T$ is a projective degeneration of a one dimensional family of smooth quartic rational normal scrolls so that every $[T]\in\mathcal T$ is equidimensional of dimension two.
-Moreover, each irreducible component of $T$ is covered by lines which are the limits of the lines covering a general element in $\mathcal H$.
-Let us remark that every element in $\mathcal T$ could be reducible, as it happens, for example, for a general $X\in\widetilde{\mathcal C}_{-1}$.
-Moreover, we can repeat the same argument via the limit secant line we used in the proof of Theorem \ref{ratC14} in order to show that any $T_0\in\mathcal T$ is also non-degenerate in $\p^5$ (as a scheme).
-We claim that a general element $T_0\in\mathcal T$ is either a smooth rational normal scroll or a small reducible OADP surface, yielding in particular the rationality of $X$.
+The notation will be as in the proof of Theorem \ref{ratC14}.
+Let $X\subset\p^5$ be such that $[X]\in\mathcal C_{14}\cap\mathcal C_8$ and recall that $\mathcal{H}$ is the irreducible component of the Hilbert scheme of $\p^5$ whose general member is a smooth quartic rational normal scroll.
+Let $\mathcal T\subset\mathcal H$ be the Hilbert scheme parametrizing schemes $T\subset \p^5$ with Hilbert polynomial $p(t)=2t^2+3t+1$ which are contained in $X$.
+Since a general cubic hypersurface in $\mathcal C_{14}$ contains a two dimensional family of smooth quartic rational normal scrolls, we deduce that $\dim(\mathcal T)\geq 2$ by semicontinuity.
+Moreover, each $[T]\in \mathcal T$ is a projective flat degeneration of a smooth quartic rational normal scroll.
+In particular, each irreducible component of $T$ of dimension two is covered by lines which are the limits of the lines covering a general element in $\mathcal H$, which is a smooth quartic rational normal scroll.
+Let us remark that a priori, for some particular choice of $X$, every element in $\mathcal T$ might be reducible, see for example Remark \ref{C-1}.
+By repeating the same argument via the limit secant line we used in the proof of Theorem \ref{ratC14}, we can conclude that any $T_0\in\mathcal T$ is a non-degenerate scheme in $\p^5$ such that through a general point of $\p^5$ there passes a secant/tangent line to $T_0$.\\